pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 For more information see [Pimcore Bundles](./13_Bundle_Developers_Guide/05_Pimcore_Bundles).

-Pimcore bundles can be registered on the kernel by enabling them in the extension manager.
-The extension manager also allows you to set a priority and environments to handle (as comma-separated string).

-You can also enable pimcore bundles manually by adding them via code as shown above.
-Bundles which are manually enabled can't be enabled or disabled through the extension manager.
-Instead, the extension manager will only expose functionality to interact with the bundle installer (install/uninstall/update).
+Just like third party bundles, Pimcore bundles can be registered on the kernel by enabling them in the `config/bundles.php` or manually by adding them via code as shown above.
+You can use `pimcore:bundle:*` commands to list or interact with the bundle installer (install/uninstall/update).